 Science: working scientifically, plants, animals, habitats, materials, seasons, rocks, light, forces, sound, electricity, states of matter, electricity and Earth and space.

 Art and Design: use a range of materials, draw, paint and sculpture and study great artists of the past.

 Computing: design, write and debug programs; understand computer networks including the internet; use search technology effectively; select, use and combine a variety of software and use technology safely.

 Design and Technology: Designing, making, evaluating and build technical knowledge.
 Cooking and nutrition

 Languages (not statutory for Key Stage 1): listen and show understanding, join in with songs and rhymes, hold conversations, speak in sentences and read with accurate pronunciation, write phrases from memory

-From their first weeks in the Class 1 pupils follow the Read Write Inc. Phonics programme of study.
-Children in Early Years, Key Stage 1 and if they still need it, in Key Stage 2.
-Once they have mastered phonics, the children move to Read Write Inc. Spellings programme.
+From their first weeks in Class 1, pupils follow the Read Write Inc. Phonics programme of study.
+Once they have mastered phonics, the children move on to Read Write Inc. Spellings programme.

 Pupils will be sent home with a school reading book each day from the earliest days in the Class 1 through to the end of Year 6.
 We organise books into coloured bands based on the complexity of the text which the pupils move their way through until they are fluent independent readers and can choose from a large selection of unbanded fiction and non-fiction texts.
 Our reading books come from a range of children’s books including a selection from several different reading schemes.